A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Overall Walking Control Structure

-The desired centroidal moment, $\bm{\tau}^{des}=[\tau_{y}^{des}\,-\tau_{x}^{des}]\in\mathbb{R}^{2}$, which is the first element of the centroidal moment control inputs, $\bm{\uptau}$, is controlled by the HQP-based CAM controller proposed in our previous study \cite{kim2022humanoid}.
-The desired centroidal moment, $\bm{\tau}^{des}$, is integrated to yield the desired CAM, and the HQP-CAM controller computes the desired upper body joint angles, $\mathbf{q}^{des}_{ub}$, to achieve the desired CAM.
+{ The desired centroidal moment $\bm{\tau}^{des}=[\tau_{y}^{des},-\tau_{x}^{des}]\in\mathbb{R}^{2}$, which is the first element of the centroidal moment control input $\bm{\uptau}$, is integrated to obtain the desired CAM.
+In this study, only the CAM in the x- and y-directions is computed from the CP--MPC based on CP--CMP dynamics (\ref{eq/CP-CMP}), while the CAM in the z-direction is controlled to remain zero to compensate for momentum induced by the swing foot motion and to prevent yaw slip at the support foot.

-In the final stage, the joint PD controller is employed to calculate the joint torques required to track the upper and lower body motions.
-These computed joint torques, $\bm{\Gamma}_{pd}$, are then commanded to the joints in conjunction with the gravity compensation torque, $\bm{\Gamma}_{g}$.